The final subdivision of the 5OI. Or not.

 I have Fourth Order Ignorance (4OI) when I don't know about the Five Orders of Ignorance.

-One could easily dismiss 4OI, making arguments such as:
+One could easily dismiss the importance of 4OI, making arguments such as:

-I know a lot about knowledge and ignorance, but I just hadn't heard specifically of the Five Orders of Ignorance.
+I know a lot about knowledge and ignorance, but I just hadn't heard specifically about the Five Orders of Ignorance.

 4OI is not a functional level.
-Knowing about it doesn't increase my knowledge except for finding out about this particular (4OI) label.
+Knowing about it doesn't really increase my functional knowledge, except for finding out about this particular (4OI) label.

 I don't really need to know about 4OI [1] , all I really need is the lower levels.